Home » Is Parrot Poop Supposed To Smell Bad?

 • Side effects of medications, especially antibiotics.

-Excess candida in the parrot’s body is referred to as candidiasis.
-A vet will request a sample of the parrot’s stool and examine it under a microscope.
+Excess candida is called candidiasis.
+A vet will request a tool sample and examine it under a microscope.

-Antifungal medications will be prescribed for candidiasis, usually fluconazole, flucytosine, itraconazole, or ketoconazole.
+Antifungal medications, usually fluconazole, flucytosine, itraconazole, or ketoconazole, will be prescribed.
 You may need to adjust the parrot’s diet and review its lifestyle and sanitation standards.

 parrot poop smells sour